 Where to Retire in Raleigh and Home Prices

 There are many interesting neighborhoods to live in as well as some 55+ active adult communities (see link at top right).
-The National Association of Realtors had the median selling price at $ $277,700 in the first quarter of 2019, up from $274,300 in the first quarter of 2018.
+The National Association of Realtors had the median selling price at $295,400 in the third quarter of 2019.

 What is special about Raleigh